Last Updated on February 5, 2023

 Denver is a walkable city and planning a city tour in the winter is a MUST-DO!
 Not only will you see the city’s main attractions, but you will see them all ‘done up’ in their holiday decorations!

-First up on the tour of Denver in the winter:
+First up on the tour of winter activities Denver style:

 Walk around the RINO art district including all the street art.

 RINO is the River North Art District, a vibrant neighborhood near downtown Denver.
 It is the key to the arts and culture scene in the Mile High City and is home to street murals, jazz bars, experimental galleries, rockabilly microbreweries, innovative food halls, and working art studios.

 We enjoyed our stroll through RINO on a street art tour in December.
 You can go on a mural hunt on your own, or go with a pro and book a tour so that you don’t miss any of the good artwork!

 If you don’t have much time in the city, this post shows how we began our 1-day itinerary in Denver as we went site-seeing in RINO in Denver in December!
 There is so much street art to see in Denver.

 Ice skating is a popular winter activity in Denver Colorado.
 In fact, there is a FREE ice skating rink right in downtown Denver at Skyline Park.
 Skaters can glide across the ice among the downtown sites and buildings.

 It is open every day during the winter and offers skate rental for those that don’t have their own pair of skates.
 Remember to dress warm, since it is outdoors in the Denver winter weather!